Federico Gentile (footballer)

-Federico Gentile (born 27 January 1985) is an Italian professional footballer who plays as a midfielder for Swiss club Chiasso.
+Federico Gentile (born 27 January 1985) is an Italian former professional footballer and current coach.

-Club career
+Playing career

 On 2 November 2021, he joined Serie C club Seregno.

 On 7 July 2022, Gentile signed with Chiasso in the third-tier Swiss Promotion League.

+On 10 October 2023, Gentile moved to Alessandria.

+Coaching career

+On 11 December 2023, Alessandria announced Gentile's retirement and successive appointment as an assistant to head coach Sergio Pirozzi.
+He was dismissed from his role just a month later, on 27 December 2023, together with the entire coaching staff.